Skip to content

 systemctl restart socketxp-gtwy

 Access the server's web portal by pointing your browser to https://portal.socketxp.example.com.
-Login using your SSO credentials as a primary admin user.
+Login using your SSO credentials as a primary admin user (Eg: [email protected]).

-Now you can provide your team members access to the server, by adding their email IDs in the MyTeam page.
+After you login to the web portal, you can provide your team members access to the server, by adding their email IDs in the MyTeam page under the Settings.

 Your server is now ready to accept any device registration requests.